[Purchasing] [Professional/Technical Contracts] Foreign Contracts

 The IRS requires 30% federal income tax withholding on compensation paid to a “foreign national”, which includes a foreign corporation, foreign partnership, foreign trust, foreign estate and/or any other person who is not a U.S. citizen.
-This is required unless the amounts are either exempt under the terms of a tax treaty, or exempt from tax under the Interval Revenue Code.
+This is required unless the amounts are either exempt under the terms of a tax treaty, or exempt from tax under the Internal Revenue Code.

-We must secure prior approval from MnSCU before hiring a non citizen of the United States.
+We must secure prior approval from MnSCU before hiring a non-citizen of the United States.

 The individual must have an ITIN (Individual Tax Identification Number) before they can be paid.
 If they do not have an ITIN, they will need time to apply for one through the Federal System.
 The individual must complete and sign the MnSCU “Vendor Tax Residency Information Form”, Form W-8BEN and the “B Honoraria Eligibility Certification Form”.
 These forms must be approved by MnSCU to check tax treaty status, etc… before the contract is offered to the individual.

 Exception: If we are paying for travel reimbursement only and the individual holds a B1 or B2 visa we do not have to collect any forms other than copies of the visa/immigration status, they do not need to have an ITIN and we do not withhold 30%.